On Letting Go

 On Letting Go is the second studio album by American rock band Circa Survive, released on May 29, 2007, through Equal Vision Records.
-The album was produced by Bryan McTernan and was recorded throughout 2007 at the Salad Days Recording Studios in Baltimore, Maryland.
-It follows-up the group's debut full-length studio album, Juturna (2005).
-The album charted at No. 24 on the U.S. Billboard 200, selling about 24,000 copies in its first week.
-As of July 11, 2007, it had sold 51,357 copies in the US.
+Produced by Brian McTernan, it was recorded throughout 2007 at the Salad Days Recording Studios in Baltimore, Maryland.
+The album peaked at No. 24 on the U.S. Billboard 200, selling about 24,000 copies in its first week.

-In celebration of its 10-year anniversary, Circa Survive reunited after a brief hiatus from touring and recording music, and announced the On Letting Go Ten Year Anniversary Tour with support from MewithoutYou and Turnover, which took place from January to March 2017.
-Aside from the anniversary tour, the group also announced the re-release of On Letting Go, which was released in May 2017, which features additional demos and unreleased bonus tracks.
+The album combines elements of post-hardcore, progressive rock, and emo.
+In celebration of its 10-year anniversary, Circa Survive announced the On Letting Go Ten Year Anniversary Tour with support from MewithoutYou and Turnover, which took place from January to March 2017.
+The group also re-released the album in May 2017, with additional demos and unreleased bonus tracks.